 Overall, Dr. Baer said, “I’m your neighborhood orthopedic surgeon with a primary goal of helping people through the complex issues that come from musculoskeletal injuries and arthritis.
 I use a collaborative approach to figure out what works best for my patients and their lifestyles, to get them back to that life.”

 Arthritis doesn’t have to spell the end of an active life.
 If you are experiencing worrisome symptoms or persistent pain, the renowned arthritis specialists at Summit Orthopedics can help.
 We work with you to confirm a diagnosis and develop an appropriate conservative treatment plan.
 If nonsurgical treatments fail to support your lifestyle goals, fellowship-trained orthopedic surgeons will consult with you and discuss appropriate surgical options.
 Summit is home to innovative joint replacement options.
 Our Vadnais Heights Surgery Center is one of a select few nationally to receive The Joint Commission’s Advanced Certification for Total Hip and Total Knee Replacement.

 Summit has convenient locations across the Minneapolis-St. Paul metro area, serving Minnesota and western Wisconsin.
 We have state-of-the-art centers for comprehensive orthopedic care in Eagan, MN, Plymouth, MN, Vadnais Heights, MN, and Woodbury, MN, as well as additional community clinics throughout the metro and southern Minnesota.

 University of Notre Dame — Notre Dame, IN

 Doctor of Medicine

-Enjoying life with my loving family, playing pond hockey, water skiing, and Notre Dame football
+Dr. Baer enjoys life with his loving family, playing pond hockey, water-skiing, and Notre Dame football.

 Does Inpatient Mobilization Predict 1-Year Mortality Following Femoral Neck Fracture Treated with Hemiarthroplasty?